MormonJesus69420/Modernized-Tufte-LaTeX/readme.md

 Either use your distribution to get them, or download them from [CTAN](http://ctan.org "The CTAN Homepage") and install them manually.

+More info on common issues can be found in the [sample book](out/sample-book-lualatex.pdf "Sample Book render") and corresponding source file: [sample-book.tex](sample-book.tex "Sample Book source file").

 <p align="right">(<a href="#readme-top" aria-label="Link to the top of the document">Back to top</a>)</p>

 # Roadmap